Laurent Duvernay-Tardif's Balancing Act

 For the most part, he has tried to keep his studies and his sport separate.
 But occasionally there's been overlap.
 Once, in 2015, he had to take an orthopedic exam during the bye week, which happened to fall after the team beat the Lions in London.
 On the 11-hour flight home, as his teammates celebrated, Duvernay-Tardif studied.
 At home in the offseason, he sometimes scrambles into the gym while wearing a suit top and gym shorts.
 "He almost never misses a session," says Eric Fafard, his personal trainer, "but if he does, he always has a good excuse—like assisting in a heart surgery."

-To free himself from distractions as he studied for his boards this spring, Duvernay-Tardif sequestered himself with his girlfriend, Florence, at a friend's shack in the woods.
+To avoid distractions as he studied for his boards this spring, Duvernay-Tardif sequestered himself with his girlfriend, Florence, at a friend's shack in the woods.
 Sometimes, to further isolate himself, he studies in the tub.
 Florence laughs when she walks in to find the papers he inevitably drops in the water drying.
-When he has to go on long drives, he prepares ahead by recording himself explaining difficult material so he can listen to it on the road.
+When he has to go on long drives, he prepares by recording himself explaining difficult material so he can listen to it on the road.

 Given what he's learned about both of his fields, it's impossible for him to escape the questions about how safe football is to play.
-But here again, Duvernay-Tardif finds himself torn between the thrill he gets from the sport with the understanding that he, and other players, have more to learn about the damage football can do to one's brain and body.
+But here again, Duvernay-Tardif finds himself torn between the thrill he gets from the sport with the understanding that he and other players have more to learn about the damage football can do to one's brain and body.

 Having been through the league's concussion protocol twice, he believes the process is sound but has room for improvement.
 Players need to be better educated about identifying the symptoms at the time and the long-term risks of trying to play through head trauma.
 And because many of the symptoms of a concussion can be subjective (or do not appear immediately), it's theoretically possible to fake your way through the evaluation.
-He felt that temptation for a fleeting moment himself during his first concussion, in a playoff game against the Texans in 2016.
+He felt that temptation for a fleeting moment during his first concussion, in a playoff game against the Texans in 2016.
 But he knew the risks were too great if he tried to get back onto the field.

 Throughout his career, after every injury, Duvernay-Tardif asks himself the same question: Is football still worth it?
 Over and over again—through every sprained MCL or hurt shoulder or concussion—the answer has been yes.
 Football makes him feel alive.
 "When I'm here in Kansas City, I give football everything I've got.
 There's too much at stake for me just to punch a clock.
 When you're not locked in, that's when you're at risk for injuries.
 But when I'm here, I'm all the way here.
 I get to do what I love, and I get to do it with a great team in front of thousands of fans every weekend.
 When I'm done, I'll miss it dearly.
 That's why I keep going, even when it requires sacrifice."

-And on days like today, when he watches a friend's dream whither as both of his grow, his sacrifices seem small.
+And on days like today, when he watches a friend's dream wither as both of his grow, his sacrifices seem small.

 Laurent Duvernay-Tardif can't stop moving.
 Almost two years ago, he started a foundation to encourage school kids to keep moving, too.
 This spring, when he wasn't making his medical rounds, he toured Canada in a refurbished school bus packed with all the equipment he and his volunteers needed to put on a jam-packed day of activities in the schools they visited.
-The event was, quite appropriately, called the "Move With LDT! tour."
+The event was, quite appropriately, called the "Move With LDT!
+Tour."

 Laurent D. Tardif @LaurentDTardif